-With close to 14 million cancer survivors alive today in the United States, the survivorship phase of cancer care has become a distinct and important part of cancer recovery.
+With over 15 million cancer survivors alive today in the United States, the survivorship phase of cancer care has become a distinct and important part of cancer recovery.
 Cancer patients need education and basic tools to help them navigate life after cancer.

 As patients enter survivorship, there are several reputable online resources to assist them in this phase.